 All complexes are composed of subunits, which constitute the complex via mutual

 protein-protein interactions (PPIs).
-The main goal of the process of studying such
+The main goal of studying these

-PPIs, known as protein-protein docking, is to identify an appropriate spatial con-

-_guration of the interacting proteins.
-Such a con_guration is represented by the
+PPIs, known as protein-protein docking, is to identify the appropriate spatial configuration of the interacting proteins.
+This configuration is represented by the

 mutual spatial orientation of the interacting proteins.
-Each con_guration contains
+Each configuration contains

 a contact zone, consisting of the set of amino acids from both interacting proteins

-that are in the interaction distance, usually spanning from 3 to 5 _Angstroms.
+that are with interaction distance, usually spanning from 3 to 5 Ångströms.

-The structure determination of PPIs in laboratories is very challenging as well as
+The structure determination of PPIs in laboratories is very challenging, as well as

-expensive and time consuming.
+expensive and time-consuming.
 This is due to many problems related to the dynamic

-nature of the proteins, the di_culties with their puri_cation and the preparation of

-samples.
-Therefore, the computational docking is often used to study the feasibility
+nature of proteins, difficulties in their purification and sample preparation.
+Therefore, computational docking is often used to study the feasibility

-of proposed con_gurations.
-Many algorithms and tools have appeared in this respect
+of proposed configurations.
+Many algorithms and tools have appeared to examine these configurations

 in the last years.
-A categorization of the existing algorithms, along with the description
+A categorization of the existing algorithms, along with a description

 of their basic principles, was published recently by Huang [2].
 However, these

-algorithms produce a large number of possible con_gurations, which need to be
+algorithms produce a large number of possible configurations, which need to be

 explored to identify the proteomically most relevant ones.
 Even though the computational

-tools usually provide the users with some score to rank the con_gurations,
+tools usually provide the users with some score to rank the configurations,

-the resulting ordering mostly does not correspond to their proteomical relevance.
+the resulting ordering does not necessarily correspond to their proteomic relevance.

-Therefore, the con_gurations have to be processed and examined manually, which
+Therefore, the configurations have to be processed and examined manually, which

 requires a proper visual support to enhance the exploration process.

-It is obvious that even for the comparison of two con_gurations, the traditional
+Even for the comparison of two configurations, a traditional

-overlay representation su_ers from many occlusion problems and it is hard to perceive
+overlay representation suffers from many occlusion problems and it is hard to perceive

-the di_erences between individual solutions.
-When comparing more con_gurations,
+the differences between individual solutions.
+When comparing more configurations,

 even without a detailed visualization of the hot spot amino acids, the problem